 If a Library ID is lost or stolen, the borrower must notify the Library immediately at email@example.com.
 The borrower to whom borrowing privilege has been granted will be held responsible for any material checked out with their Library ID before its loss is reported.

 Borrowers are responsible for materials damaged or lost while on loan.
 All items that have been lost or damaged should be reported immediately to the Library’s Circulation Services Department by emailing firstname.lastname@example.org.
 The minimum replacement processing fine/fee is $200 (includes price of replacement copies, shipping/handling, labeling, staff process time).

 If you wish to appeal the replacement fee, you will need to send an email to email@example.com and explain why your fees should be lowered or waived.
 Please note that all fines will stand unless there is a proven financial hardship, the material was stolen (with a copy of a police report), or personal tragedy has occurred (e.g., lost in a fire or natural disaster).

-Once items are overdue, they will be considered lost by the Library and you will be charged the replacement fee.
+Once items are 30 days or more overdue, they will be considered lost by the Library, and you will be charged the replacement processing fee.
 Before items go into billing, you will receive several notifications to renew your items.